BCDRBCDR Is No Longer Just About Backup

 Backup no longer ensures survival.
-Cyberattacks, hardware failures, natural disasters strike without warning.
-Recovery speed defines continuity.
-Delays in operations cause losses.
-Recovery must be seamless.
-Operations must resume without disruption.
-Business continuity demands proactive strategies.
-Backup is one layer in a broader framework.
+In today’s digital landscape, cyberattacks, hardware failures, and natural disasters strike without warning.
+As a result, recovery speed defines continuity.
+Even a short delay in operations can cause significant losses.
+Therefore, recovery must be seamless, and operations must resume without disruption.
+To achieve this, business continuity demands proactive strategies.
+Ultimately, backup is just one layer in a broader, more resilient framework.

 From Backup to Business Resilience